bata24/gef/README.md

 - `ii`: is a shortcut for `x/50i $pc` with opcode bytes.
     - It prints the value if it is memory access operation.
     - ![](images/ii.png)
-- `context-extra`: manages user specified command to execute when each step.
+- `extra`: manages user specified command to execute when each step.
 - `comment`: manages user specified temporary comment.
 - `seccomp`: invokes `seccomp-tools`.
 - `onegadget`: invokes `one_gadget`.